byougert/git_learning/readme.txt

+Git is a distributed version control system.
+Git is a free software distributed under GPL.
+Git has a mutable index called stage.
+Git tracks changes.
-git is a distributed version control system. git is a free software distributed under GPL. git has a mutable index called stage. git tracks changes. creating a  new branch is so quick and simple.
+Creating a  new branch is so quick and simple.